 How to Configure Google XML Sitemaps

-Fortunately, the plugin comes with a sensible set of pre-configurations — you could probably leave the settings as they are and the plugin would work just fine out of the box.
+Fortunately, the plugin comes with set of pre-configurations, you may wish to leave the settings as they are and the plugin would work just fine but you might need to edit some configurations.

-Straight after installation, you may see the following message at the top of the screen: ‘Search engines haven’t been notified yet.’
+In the XML Sitemap settings after installation, you are to see the following message at the top of the screen: ‘Search engines haven’t been notified yet.’

-If you want to get your site indexed as quickly as possible, hit the notify search engines about your sitemap link.
+If you will want your site indexed on Search Engines, Click the notify search engines about your sitemap link.

-Now back to the configurations screen, which is split into seven sections.
-Let’s go through each section in turn, giving you a full rundown of what the plugin can do.
+Now go back to the configurations screen, which is divided into seven sections.
+We go through each section in turn, explaining a full rundown of what the plugin does.

 1. BASIC OPTIONS

-For starters, you can decide which search engines you want to notify about your site’s updates.
-My recommendation is to leave both the Google and Bing checkbox ticked.
-Every time you publish a new post or edit old content, the ping process is repeated, and the crawlers are sent to scope out the changes.
+For start, notify search engines about your site’s updates.
+You are expected to leave both the Google and Bing checkbox ticked.
+Every time you publish a new post or edit old content, your site is pinged and the new posts are indexed.

-The other option adds your sitemap to the robot.txt file.
-Now, robot.txt is a file specifically created to communicate with search engine crawlers — it guides them around your website and tells them what to index.
-The file is especially useful for search engines that don’t support ping notifications (usually only the smaller ones).
-As such, I recommend leaving the robot.txt checkbox ticked, as this can get you indexed in some extra search engines.
+The second option adds your sitemap to the robot.txt file.
+A robot.txt is a file mainly created to communicate with search engine crawlers.
+It serves as a guide to them around your website and tells them what to index.
+The file is usually useful for search engines that don’t support ping notifications.
+I suggest leaving the robot.txt checkbox ticked, as this can get your site indexed in some extra search engines.

-Scroll down, and you’ll see the Advanced Options.
-The first two settings regarding memory limit and execution time are largely redundant, so go ahead and skip these.
+Next, you’ll see the Advanced Options.
+The first two basic settings of memory limit and execution time are largely redundant, so will skip these.

-You can choose to upload a new XSLT stylesheet if you want your sitemap to look nicer, or you can disable XSLT altogether if you want it to be less ‘readable’ (don’t worry — search engines will still read it just fine).
+Further down, you’ll have to configure the XSLT stylesheet.
+Remember the first settings of my basic sitemap I showed you earlier?
+Its easy to configure.
+You may choose to upload a new XSLT stylesheet if you want your sitemap to look nice, or you can disable XSLT altogether if you want it to be less ‘readable’.
+No neeed to worry, Search engines will still read it

-The next option is perhaps the most important in this section — override the base URL of the sitemap.
+The next option is one of the most important in this section: override the base URL of the sitemap.

-But let’s say you split your website across sub-directories.
+But let’s say your website is splitted across sub-directories.